duncancalvert/duncancalvert.github.io/_pages/about.md

 I hold a M.S. in Applied Data Science from the University of Chicago, a B.S. certificate in Software Development and Programming from the University of California, Berkeley, and a B.A. in History and Political Science from the University of California, Santa Barbara.
 I’ve worked across several industries throughout my careers, including big tech, finance, academia, and legal.

-My current research and development areas include robotic route planning, computer vision, and multimodal large language models (MLLM).
+My current research and development areas include robotic route planning, computer vision, retrieval augmented generation (RAG), and multimodal large language models (MLLM).